-The Applicant will receive the total project incentive in up to three installments based on each Milestone's requirement.
-To request the incentive payment for each Milestone, the Applicant must submit a project's Milestone deliverables through the NYSERDA Portal.
+The Applicant will receive the total project incentive in three installments based on each Milestone's requirement.
+To request the incentive payment for each Milestone, the Applicant must submit a project's Milestone submittal packages in the portal to the NYSERDA Project Manager and Project Coordinator.
 The deliverables will be reviewed by NYSERDA, and when all deliverables have been accepted, the project incentive payment request will be processed.